Manuel Noriega: Murder of Spadafora and aftermath

 Díaz Herrera considered using the uproar around Spadafora to seize power during a brief period that Noriega was traveling outside the country, but despite mobilizing some troops, eventually decided against following through with the coup, realizing he could not count on sufficient support.
 Furthermore, Noriega had made a deal with his deputy, to the effect that he would step down as military leader in 1987 and allow Díaz Herrera to succeed him.
 In 1987, however, Noriega went back on this agreement, announced he would be heading the military for the next five years, and assigned Díaz Herrera to a diplomatic post.
 Díaz Herrera retaliated by making public statements accusing Noriega of rigging the 1984 election, murdering Spadafora, and of trafficking in drugs, as well as of assassinating Torrijos with a bomb on his plane.

 Díaz Herrera's statements provoked huge protests against Noriega, with 100,000 people, approximately 25% of the population of Panama City, marching in protest on June 26, 1987.
 As with Spadafora's murder, these incidents strengthened and brought together the internal opposition to Noriega.
 Noriega charged Díaz Herrera with treason, and cracked down hard on the protesters.
 The U.S. Senate passed a resolution asking Noriega to step down until Díaz Herrera could be tried; in response Noriega sent government workers to protest outside the U.S. embassy, a protest which quickly turned into a riot.
 As a result, the U.S. suspended all military assistance to Panama, and the CIA stopped paying Noriega a salary.
 The Senate resolution had the effect of identifying the U.S. with the effort to remove Noriega; Noriega exploited the rising anti-American sentiment to strengthen his own position.
-Without the support of the U.S., Panama defaulted on its international debt, and that year the country's economy shrunk by 20%.
-Though the U.S. considered not recognizing Delvalle as president, the state department decided against it, as it would have amounted to breaking relations with Noriega.
+Without the support of the U.S., Panama defaulted on its international debt, and that year the country's economy shrank by 20%.
+Though the U.S. considered not recognizing Delvalle as president, the State Department decided against it, as it would have amounted to breaking relations with Noriega.